cespedes/jupiter/README.md

 Additionally, there could be several blocks with the same fingerprint stored in the index: we will need to check all of them.

-The hash function is a combination of the score of the block and a binary tree, stored as a binary heap.
+The hash function to determine what bucket index a given block is a combination of the score of that block and a binary tree, stored as a binary heap.
 The first bits in the score determines the position in the binary tree, and the value of that node, if not empty, indicates the bucket where the block should be looked up.

 As an example, let's suppose we begin with an index with 4 buckets, from 1 to 4, where the first bits in the score determine the bucket: